mryvin/mryvin/README.md

 # 💫 About Me:
-Hi there 👋<br><br>I’m a data science and machine learning enthusiast, passionate about finding insights from data and building intelligent solutions.
-I have a Master's Degree in Data Science and a Bachelor’s Degree in Computer Science  from Rutgers University - New Brunswick..
+Hi there 👋<br><br>I'm a Data Scientist who loves Machine Learning.
+I have an MS in Data Science from Rutgers University, where I also studied Computer Science and Political Science in undergrad.
+I also founded the Rutgers Data Science Club, where I helped create a network of data enthusiasts and learners.
+I'm skilled in Python, R, SQL, and various Machine Learning frameworks and methods.
+I have experience in building and deploying predictive models and neural networks.
+I'm always eager to learn new things and explore new challenges with data.
+Feel free to check out my projects and connect with me.

 # 💻 Tech Stack: